 Employee Taking Phased Retirement

-An employee who is at least 55 years of age but under 70 years of age and who reduces his or her working time by taking phased retirement can, if certain conditions are met, make an agreement with you to have all or part of the amount of the reduction in the employee's salary or wages be deemed, for the purpose of determining the QPP contribution, to have been paid to the employee.
+An employee who is at least 55 years of age but under 70 years of age and who reduces their working time by taking phased retirement can, if certain conditions are met, make an agreement with you to have all or part of the amount of the reduction in their salary or wages be deemed, for the purpose of determining the QPP contribution, to have been paid to them.

 The agreement must be formalized using the form prescribed by Retraite Québec and is valid only if approved by Retraite Québec.
 Payment of an additional QPP contribution resulting from the agreement is shared equally by you and the employee.
 For more information on the conditions that must be met in order to enter into such an agreement, contact Retraite Québec.